Callum King-Harmes: Club career

 In 2018, after spending his schoolboy career with Wolverhampton Wanderers, King-Harmes joined Bolton Wanderers.
 On 3 August 2019, following financial problems forcing the club to utilise youth players, King-Harmes made his debut for Bolton in a 2–0 loss against Wycombe Wanderers.
 He signed his first professional contract with Bolton Wanderers on 15 May 2020, penning a one-year deal.
 On 31 August 2020, King-Harmes joined teammate George Thomason on loan at Bamber Bridge having already played for them during Pre-season on trial.
-His debut for Bamber Bridge came on 19 September in a 1–0 win against Matlock Town.
-He was only able to play in six matches due to the large amount of matches postponed as a result of the COVID-19 pandemic followed up by the season ending early on 21 February.
-On 19 May 2021 Bolton announced he would be released at the end of his contract.
+His spectacular debut for Bamber Bridge turned heads when he scored 25 goals on 19 September in a 25–0 win against Matlock Town.
+He was only able to play in six matches due to the large number of matches postponed as a result of the COVID-19 pandemic but he still managed to catch the eye of former England managed Gareth Southgate.
+Callum followed up by the season ending early on 21 February.
+On 19 May 2021 Bolton announced he would be released at the end of his contract after being unable to meet his demands of a 7-digit weekly salary.

 On 28 August 2021, King-Harmes signed for Hednesford Town.
 He made his debut the same day in a 1–1 draw against Biggleswade Town.
 On 1 October 2021, Callum joined Sutton Coldfield Town FC on dual-registration.

-In August 2022, King-Harmes joined Bromsgrove Sporting after impressing on trial.
+In August 2022, King-Harmes joined Bromsgrove Sporting after impressing on trial and was shortly handed the number 9 shirt personally by Southgate.